Your higher research degree will be assessed by the production of a thesis, which will be submitted to a panel of judges.

 Your supervisor and postgraduate co-ordinator will also be interested in your progress throughout your candidature.
 Although there is no formal exam, essay or test you need to do in this time, you will need to show your supervisor and co-ordinator that you are working satisfactorily and attending seminars or conferences when necessary.
 Completing annual progress report forms and attending annual interviews allow this to be discussed along with any concerns that you may have about your degree.

 Academic dishonesty and plagiarism

 The University has strict policies and guidelines on plagiarism, copying, recycling and other forms of academic dishonesty.
 The Code of Conduct for Responsible Research Practice and Guidelines on Dealing with Allegations of Research Misconduct includes plagiarism (and misappropriation) under the definition of research misconduct, and explains the actions that will be taken if an allegation of misconduct is made.
-The policy can be found at sydney.edu.au/ab/policies/Rsch_Code_Conduct.pdf
+More information about these policies is available at the Policy Register.

 It is your responsibility to ensure you have an understanding of the University’s policies in relation to academic dishonesty and plagiarism.
 If you have any questions regarding these policies you should approach your faculty.